 When using a courier service for hand-delivered filings:

-- Arrange to avoid the need for a [FCC staff person’s] signature on a messenger receipt form.
-We will sign for receipt of a filing or provide a stamped & return receipt copy, but not both and only if requested.
+Arrange to avoid the need for a FCC staff person’s signature on a messenger receipt form.
+We will sign for receipt of a filing or provide a stamped, receipt copy, but not both.

-- You may receive a stamped, and return receipt copy (for hand-delivery filings only) by placing a copy of either the transmittal letter or the first page of the filing on top of the filing package.
+You may receive a stamped, receipt copy (for hand-delivered filings only) by placing a copy of either the transmittal letter or the first page of the filing on top of the filing package.
 One and only one stamped, receipt copy will be issued per filing.

 Number of Paper Copies Required